apocalyptech/starboundmods/README.md

 biome.
 Fish also keep their default behavior when presented with the lure.

-## Fossil Tweaks

-This one's not actually general-purpose; I'd just used it to alter the probabilities of some specific fossils, to complete my collection without as much fuss.
-Won't do you any good unless you happen to be missing the last few that I was missing.

-## Guaranteed Creatures

-Not for general-purpose use (and in fact as-is, the mod does nothing).
-Used this to force some specific unique creature types to spawn, when completing my pets collection.

-## Guaranteed Space Encounters

-Not for general-purpose use (and in fact as-is, the mod does nothing).
-Used to force some specific space encounters to pop up.

 ## Infinity Express Meat Market

 Tired of "farming" for raw meats?
 They'll all be available for sale at